 The four Yale teams that competed Saturday were drawn from 18 applicants.
 Martin Klein, IHY’s director and associate dean for development and external affairs for the School of Public Health, noted that he and the other judges had a tough time picking a winner from four very strong proposals.

 “We couldn’t be more pleased and more thrilled,” Klein said.

-This Article was submitted by Denise L Meyer, on Monday, April 28, 2014.
+This article was submitted by Denise L Meyer on April 28, 2014.